People

 Cornell Class of 2013

-Pulled from the kitchen at Shoals Marine Lab, Luke proved to be a keen biologists and inspirational member of the lab.
+Pulled from the kitchen at Shoals Marine Lab, Luke proved to be a keen biologist and inspirational member of the lab.
 Luke’s thesis work on the effects of invasive ants on gull reproduction was one of two publications from his undergraduate career.
 Luke is now an expert cider maker at Rootstock Ciderworks.

 Sarah MacLean